-- 5. Finish completing the Data Collection Record. - 6.
-Give to the field manager any envelopes with post it notes with names of absent students attached.

-- 7. Leave all completed questionnaires and consent forms with the field manager. - 8.
-Field manager: Add information sheet, consent form and surveys for absent students to stamped addressed envelopes.
+- 5. Finish completing the Data Collection Record and cross-checking consent forms, surveys and post code and DoB data collection sheets received if you did not manage to finish this in the classroom. - 6.
+Give to the field manager any envelopes with post it notes with names of absent students attached. - 7.
+Leave all completed materials with the field manager. - 8.
+Field manager: Add information sheet, consent form, post code and DoB data collection sheet and surveys for absent students to stamped addressed envelopes.
 Add post it note with absent student name to outside of the envelope.
-Give study liaison absent students briefing sheet and 1 survey packet for each student who was absent Field manager returns to LSHTM.
+Give study liaison absent students briefing sheet and 1 survey packet for each student who was absent

+Field manager returns to LSHTM.
 Fieldworkers make their way to their next destination.
-Back at LSHTM: - 9.
-Field manager: - a.
-Check total number of surveys received from each class and that all consent forms have been collected and accurately completed.
+Back at LSHTM:

+- 9. Field manager: - a.
+Check total number of surveys and number of post code and DoB data collection sheets received from each class and that all consent forms and data collection records correspond and have been accurately completed.
 Check any discrepancies with fieldworkers immediately.